signalfx/splunk-otel-go/docs/troubleshooting.md

 | Maximum batch size                             | 512     | `OTEL_BSP_MAX_EXPORT_BATCH_SIZE` |

 The `BatchSpanProcessor` drops new spans when the queue is full.
-There are two reasons this will occur: spans are being added faster than they can be exported, or exporting is taking so long the queue fills during the export.
+There are two reasons this will occur:

+- Spans are being added faster than they can be exported.
+- Exporting is taking so long the queue fills during the export.

-If the `count` in the log messages is continually equal to the maximum batch size, it is likely spans are being added faster than they can be exported.
+If the value of `count` in the log messages is consistently equal to the maximum batch size then instrumentation might be creating spans faster than they can be exported.

-One way to resolve this is throw more computational and network resources at it.
-If you system has resources to spare, try increasing the batch size to use more network bandwidth per export and increase the queue size to hold a bigger buffer.
+One way to resolve this is to provide additional computational and network resources.
+If your system has enough resources, increasing the batch size to use more network bandwidth per export and increase the queue size to hold a bigger buffer.
 For example:

 ```sh
 export OTEL_BSP_MAX_EXPORT_BATCH_SIZE=1024
 export OTEL_BSP_MAX_QUEUE_SIZE=20480
 ```

-If the system has limited memory do not increase the maximum queue size.
+If the system has limited memory, do not increase the maximum queue size.

-If the network has no bandwidth to spare it might be better to reduce your export batch size.
-For example.
+If the network has no bandwidth to spare, reduce your export batch size.
+For
+example:

 ```sh
 export OTEL_BSP_MAX_EXPORT_BATCH_SIZE=128
 ```

-This should increase the export frequency and *hopefully* drain the queue faster.
+This might increase the export frequency and drain the queue faster.

-Otherwise, if the `count` value is not continually equal to the maximum batch size, the bottleneck is likely the export itself.
-The `SDK` is taking so long to export a batch more spans than the queue can hold are added during this time.
-Most likely this is caused by an underlying network issue.
+If the value of `count` is not consistently equal to the maximum batch size, the bottleneck might be the export process.
+The `SDK` might be taking so long to export a batch that more spans than the queue can hold are added during the process.
+This might be caused by an underlying network issue.
 Make sure you have a stable network to the target and that you have adequate bandwidth.
-In the meantime you can reduce export timeouts, decrease the export size and frequency, and increase the queue size.
+You can also reduce export timeouts, decrease the export size and frequency, and increase the queue size.
+For example:

 ```sh
 # 5s export timeout.